john-itcsolutions/postgres-db-elastos-blockchains/config/README.md

 .. save and exit.

 You can now run the Ganache starter you would have downloaded earlier.
+Create a project and link it to your truffle-config.js.

 Then on Host in truffle-project directory: